Anti-Heroes, Defined: How to Write Them, Plus 5 Examples

 “Anti” — Michael makes the lives of his employees at Dunder-Mifflin paper company very hard sometimes.
-He’s constantly distracting them with his need for attention and validation, and he ends up making some very bad decisions that can harm others in his need to come across as a hero — you could even classify his need to be liked as a tragic hero's fatal flaw.
+He’s constantly distracting them with his need for attention and validation, and he ends up making some very questionable decisions that can harm others in his need to come across as a hero — you could even classify his need to be liked as a tragic hero's fatal flaw.
 Oh, and let’s not forget about the way he treats poor Toby.

-“Hero” — While Michael can be incredibly selfish, unaware of how his actions negatively affect his coworkers, and downright rude, he has a good heart and loves (most of) the people who work for him.
+“Hero” — While Michael can be incredibly selfish, unaware of how his decisions negatively affect his coworkers, and downright rude, he has a good heart and loves (most of) the people who work for him.
 In the face of major downsizing, he fights for his branch and the job security of the people who work there.
 Michael has shining moments of kindness (such as the bird funeral), and viewers root for him — and pray for his continuing self-improvement.